sparkfun/phant-meta-nedb/README.md

 # phant-meta-nedb [![Build Status](https://secure.travis-ci.org/sparkfun/phant-meta-nedb.png?branch=master)](http://travis-ci.org/sparkfun/phant-meta-nedb)

-nedb based phant metadata storage for phant development
+nedb based phant metadata storage for phant

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).